arjanmeddens/SmallSat/scripts/README.md

 ### Directory information:
 1. [DATA](DATA) sub-directory contains the relevant files that are `INPUT` and `OUTPUT` for the classificaion pipeline.
 The [DATA](DATA) subdirectory consists of a "README" file that outlines the sub-folders and their contents.
 2. The `RCode_SmallSat_class_insect_disturb_Meddens_etal_240826.R` is the <u>main script</u> for this project.
     * _**NOTE:**_ the paths intialized in script are all relative, i.e., successful run of the script requires users to reflect the folder structure of this directory.
-If the entire repository is not cloned and absolute paths are used, please set the working directory with `setwd()`.
+If the entire repository is not cloned and absolute paths are used, please set the working directory with `setwd()` -- this would still require the user to reflect their folder structure to the structure of this repository in order to successfully run the script.
     * The `INPUT` and `OUTPUT` are in the [DATA](DATA) subdirectory.
-    * The run parameters are passed via a .csv file that is read by the main script.
+    * The run parameters are passed via a .csv file that is read by the [main script](https://github.com/arjanmeddens/SmallSat/blob/main/scripts/RCode_SmallSat_class_insect_disturb_Meddens_etal_240826.R#L46).
 The .csv file is stored in the "shapefiles" sub-folder in the [DATA](DATA) subdirectory.
     * The script uses the workflow shown in the figure below:

     #### Image classification workflow: